 I have presented three RTE TV cookery series, broadcast by BBC Lifestyle worldwide, and two recent productions with BBCNI.
 I'm currently The Gloss Magazine Ireland's food writer, and have written for, reviewed in and contributed to ELLE and ELLE à Table France, Image Ireland, Le Fooding, Wallpaper Guides, The Guardian, The Gloss features, The Observer Food Monthly The Financial Times, The Sunday Times and The Irish Times.
 Here's a BBC Radio 4 Food Programme Sheila Dillon made about me where we talk about my life in France and return to Ireland in 2015.

 After three years in the little food paradise of west Cork, Ireland, I'm now living in a tiny country village in la Sarthe, near the beautiful Perche town of Bellême.
-I’ve recently married again and, with my husband, we are renovating a French farmhouse.

 My three latest books were published by Les Editions de la Martinière, Paris.
 'C'est de la Trish', all about condiments and other taste boosters, was published in 2018.
 'Un Soupçon de Sucre' (October 2019) dives into baking with flavoursome, unrefined sugars.
 ‘My Comfort Food’ came out in autumn 2020.